 You can find your Tesla recommended tire pressure in Tesla owner's manual, on sticker attached to the driver's door jam, inside glove box compartment or fuel door.
 Recommended tire inflation for Tesla will be listed in psi, bar or kPa.

-How to check my Tesla tire pressure?
+How to check Tesla tire pressure?

 Proper Tesla tire inflation is essential to the overall tire performance of your vehicle.
 To check tire pressure for Tesla you will need to know its recommended tire pressure levels and a standard or digital tire pressure gauge.
 Check inflation levels in Tesla tires with the tire pressure gauge and adjust your Tesla tire pressure to its recommended levels be adding or releasing air.
 Check Tesla tire pressure levels in all tires again.
-Make sure to check tire pressure for your Tesla regularly to ensure safe and comfortable drive.
+Make sure to check tire inflation for your Tesla regularly to ensure safe and comfortable drive.

 To reset tire pressure monitoring system for Tesla, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
-Hold the button down until the TPMS light blinks three times then release the button.
+Hold the button down until the TPMS light blinks three times, then release the button.